 Differentiated instruction approaches, such as Pratham's Teaching at the Right Level (TaRL) method, support children to master foundational skills in literacy and numeracy while using approaches which also develop key socio-emotional skills.
 The approach begins by measuring children's learning levels using a simple, often localized assessment tool and grouping children for a fixed amount of time based on their learning level rather than their age or grade, helping children to progress quickly in mastering skills by using a combination of engaging, fun, and level-appropriate activities.
-Trained instructors focus on foundational skills through engaging teaching and learning activities and classroom strategies, and continually track children's progress, they move across groups and levels.
+Trained instructors focus on foundational skills through engaging teaching and learning activities and classroom strategies, and continually track children's progress through simple formative assessments (such as ASER, ICAN, and Uwezo).
+As children progress, they move across groups and levels.